SridharaDasu/CMSMLProjectData/README.md

 ```

-To get started get code and compile it (verified to work on MacOS and Linux - you need c++ compiler and argp library.):
+To get started get code and compile it (verified to work on MacOS and Linux):

 ```
 git clone https://github.com/SridharaDasu/CMSMLProjectData.git
 cd CMSMLProjectData
-c++ *.cpp -L/usr/local/lib/ -largp -o genMLProjectData
+c++ *.cpp -o genMLProjectData
 ```

 You can run genMLProjectData to produce data.
 The random number seed is provided as the value of the option --background, which is necessary to produce data.
 You have to use --write to save the produced data.
 You can produce single electron and single tau signals by using the --electron or --tau options.
 The value of those variables specifies the transverse momentum of the particle.